-The election to use paper tests must be made by a district board of education or a governing body.
-Please advise your district board of education or governing body to take action if paper-and-pencil test administration is desired.
+The election to use paper tests must be made by a district board of education or governing body.
+Please advise your district board of education or governing body to take action if paper test administration is desired.

 - Click here for full text and summary PDF’s of Senate Bill 216, 132nd General Assembly.

 - To be eligible to administer third-grade paper tests, districts must complete the data collection part of the process and upload their certified board/governing body resolutions into the Ohio K12 Help Desk system by July 1, 2020.

 - This process does not replace the previously established exceptions to online testing.
 The exceptions still exist for districts meeting the eligibility criteria and have received approval from the Department to use paper tests.

 - Board/Governing body resolutions should avoid using language like “all third-grade tests,” if possible, when communicating which paper tests the district plans to administer.

 - It would be most efficient if the tests were identified as follows:

 - If more information is necessary to accurately document a district’s third-grade paper testing plans, Department staff will make contact.